Find information here about the Holy Joe's Cafe Coffee House Military Chaplain Ministry

-The UCC Coffee Project means that your congregation can partner with UCC Justice and Witness Ministries and Equal Exchange in building fair trade for small farming communities by serving fairly traded coffee, tea and cocoa, and chocolate, snacks, and olive oil for justice at fellowship hour on Sundays.
+The UCC Coffee Project allows your congregation to partner with the UCC and Equal Exchange in building fair trade for small farming communities by serving fairly traded coffee, tea and cocoa, and chocolate, snacks, and olive oil for justice at fellowship hour on Sundays.

 The UCC Coffee Project is a way for your congregation to join hands with communities in the developing world.
 As Christians we can address a consumer dilemma by buying coffee and other commodities that are fairly traded.
 Through the project, small farmers and their families gain more control over their lives, earn a fairer share of income, have access to credit and technical support, and gain a trading partner they can trust, a fair trade organization called Equal Exchange.
+(See the video Equal Exchange: Who We Are and What We Believe In.)
 And, through the project, members of your congregation can learn about consumption habits that support small scale farmers and workers throughout the world and encourage careful stewardship of God's creation.
 At fellowship hour, you will be taking action in a spirit of love.

 How to Be Part of the UCC Coffee Project